 Chateau Sigalas Rabaud Vineyards, Terroir, Grapes, Winemaking

-The 14 hectare vineyard of Sigalas Rabaud, located in the commune of Bomme is planted to 85% Semillon and 15% Sauvignon Blanc.
+The 14-hectare vineyard of Sigalas Rabaud, located in the commune of Bomme is planted to 85% Semillon and 15% Sauvignon Blanc.
 This represents a large reduction in the amount of Semillon previously planted in their vineyards.
 On average, the vines are 45 years of age.
 The terroir of Sigalas Rabaud consists of sand, gravel and clay soils on a sloping hillside.

 To produce the wine of Chateau Sigalas Rabaud, the estate uses both a vertical press and a pneumatic press.
 Vinification takes place in French oak barrels.
 The wine is aged in an average of 33% new, French oak barrels for a minimum of 18 months before bottling.

 On average, the estate produces close to 2,500 cases of Chateau Sigalas Rabaud per year.
-There is a second wine which changed names from Le Cadet Sigalas to Le Lieutenant de Sigalas with the 2004 vintage.
+There is a second wine that changed names from Le Cadet Sigalas to Le Lieutenant de Sigalas with the 2004 vintage.
 Under the direction of Laure de Campeyrot, Sigalas Rabaud has continued adding more wines to their portfolio, in the hopes of increasing their sales.

 Le N5 Sans Soufre Ajoute Sigalas Rabaud is the properties first natural wine, produced without the use of sulfur, the wine is made from 100% Semillon.
 The wine was first sold under the name of N°5 de Sigalas, but they were sued by Chanel, for the trademark of N°5, so they changed the name of the wine to Le N5 Sans Soufre Ajoute Sigalas Rabaud.
-2015 wa the first vintage.
+2015 was the first vintage.

 When to Drink Chateau Sigalas Rabaud, Anticipated Maturity, Decanting Time

 Chateau Sigalas Rabaud can be enjoyed on the young side with no decanting.
 In fact, it is delicious and quite a treat young, even on release!
-However, Chateau Sigalas Rabaud is a better wine with age, and does not reach full maturity until it’s between 10-30 years of age, or in some years, perhaps even longer in the best vintages!
+However, Chateau Sigalas Rabaud is a better wine with age and does not reach full maturity until it’s between 10-30 years of age, or in some years, perhaps even longer in the best vintages!